99TechGeek/ai-dlp-agent/README.md

 *Result: The extension will instantly intercept the event, clear the text box, and slide a warning toast onto the screen.
 You can then click the extension icon to see the attack logged in the dashboard.*

 ## 🏗 Architecture
 - **`manifest.json` (MV3):** Scoped with strict `host_permissions` targeting only AI web applications.
 - **`content.js`:** The enforcement engine.
 Injected into the AI web page to intercept DOM events (`paste`, `keydown`, `input`) at the capture phase, preventing malicious inputs from reaching the React/ProseMirror application state.
-- **`background.js`:** An ephemeral service worker that handles cross-origin message passing and aggregates threat metrics.
+- **`background.js`:** background.js: A Manifest V3 service worker responsible for extension messaging and local aggregation of event metadata.
 - **`popup/`:** The UI layer providing a dark-mode, glassmorphism dashboard built with vanilla HTML/CSS/JS.

+## Current Limitations

+This prototype is intended to demonstrate endpoint policy enforcement and currently has the following limitations:

+- Detection is primarily rule-based and does not understand full semantic context.
+- Monitoring is limited to configured AI web applications.
+- Image, audio, and encrypted content are not analyzed.
+- Browser extensions cannot prevent sensitive data shared outside monitored pages.

 ## 🔮 Future Roadmap (Phase 2 & 3)
-- **Antigravity AI Classifier:** Transitioning from strict regex heuristics to a locally run, distilled ML model (e.g., via TensorFlow.js or ONNX.js) to catch contextual unstructured Protected Health Information (PHI) and complex multi-turn prompt injections with near-zero false positives.
+- **Antigravity AI Classifier:** Transitioning from strict regex heuristics to a locally run, distilled ML model (e.g., via TensorFlow.js or ONNX.js) to catch contextual unstructured Protected Health Information (PHI) and complex multi-turn prompt injections with reduce false positives while improving contextual detection..
 - **Enterprise SIEM Integration:** Forwarding endpoint risk logs to centralized security dashboards for organizational governance.